 Crispy fried shallots are the secret cupboard weapon

 And if they tell you that you should make your own at home?
-Not the same; plus you never have any fresh shallots at hand.
-The flakes are available from Oriental supermarkets and probably some standard ones too.
+Absolutely not, too much hassle and smell pervading for days.
+The flakes are available from Asian supermarkets and some standard ones too.

 Burger wellingtons: my new go-to date dinner